Honey Caramel Corn Flakes and Sliced Almonds

 Note that you have to be quick in step 3.
 Hence it is also not advisable to double the ingredients and do it in one go.
 You may do it a few rounds.
 A lazy alternative of doing a lot at one go is to fill them up on a oiled baking tray, and when it is cooled, remove the whole slab and cut into smaller squares.

-1. baby said:
+1. baby says:

 why didn’t you post this earlier? i was looking for such recipe…